BlueManedHawk/Ithkuil-Memorization-Aid/README.md

 # ëšho'hlorẓûţc hwomùaržrıtéu-erţtenļıls

+**Warning:  This is a rather heavy piece of software.
+Work will be done to make it more lightweight in the future, but for now, be warned that this may cause serious slowdown or completely crash/freeze some systems.**

 This repository hosts a piece of software intended as a memorization aid for the various parts of the constructed language Ithkuil.
 It is intended to be used not on its own, but as a supplementary tool within your broader learning of the language.

 The software works by having you select a category of the language which you wish to learn, after which it will present you with an endless series of multiple-choice questions regarding the category you selected.
 Questions which you answered recently will be given lower priority for selection, especially if you answered them correctly.
 You can switch to a different category at any time, and you can set timers for the questions if you want.